mcci-catena/rwc-python-api/README.md

 ## How to use the package

-Create a python file and import the class library from package:
+Create a Python file and import the class library from package:

      from rwclib.cRWC5020x import RWCTesterApi